utdata/icj-class/js/js-class-05.md

   <link rel="stylesheet" href="https://cdn.datatables.net/1.10.19/css/jquery.dataTables.min.css">
 ```

-Then you'll have all the table code inside your `<body>` tag.
+Then you should have all the table code inside your `<body>` tag.

-Then you'll have a script tag at the bottom to call Datatables:
+Then you should have a script tag at the bottom to call Datatables:

 ```html
   <script>